Greece should look to Internet for recovery, says study

 Just under half of all households in Greece have fixed broadband access and 67 percent of Greeks use their mobiles to access the Internet.
 But only 12 percent of Greeks shop online, compared to a 40 percent European average, Boston Consulting said.

-Its study, sponsored by Web search giant Google (GOOG.O), said the Greek government should move quickly to get its businesses online by making company websites and online tax forms compulsory, getting consumers to buy online and giving incentives to network providers to expand their services.
+Its study, sponsored by Web search giant Google, said the Greek government should move quickly to get its businesses online by making company websites and online tax forms compulsory, getting consumers to buy online and giving incentives to network providers to expand their services.

 Though 80 percent of Greek businesses have broadband access, a far lower number actually use the Web to sell their products to a wider audience.
 And for consumers, a majority will spend time discovering products online, but go to a shop to buy them.